-With more than 40 years of experience, TCI has imported and exported to more than 63 countries, and has more than 1,124 partners around the world.
-TCI is a trusted private/white label manufacturer and is a global supplier of supplement and skin care products.
+With more than 40 years of experience, TCI has imported and exported to more than 63 countries and has more than 1,124 partners worldwide.
+TCI is a trusted private/white label manufacturer and is a global supplement and skin care product supplier.

 We offer various dosage forms: liquid collagen, collagen shot, collagen powder, tablet, and capsules, to fulfill different scenario needs.

 Precise Collagen Selection to Maximize Effects

 - Abundant sources: vegan collagen, marine hydrolyzed collagen, fish collagen, bovine collagen

 - Collagen tripeptide

 What can TCI’s Global Solution do for you?

 Offices in the US, Netherlands, Indonesia, China, Japan, and Taiwan